ishubin/schemio/docs/Dev.md

     version: '1', // version of the implemented protocol
     protocol: 'schemio/patch', // a protocol type, for now it is going to be a single one

-    parts: {
     // doc field contains modifications of the fields inside the document that are not part of items
     doc: [ {
         path: ['name'],
         replace: 'changed name'
     } ],

+    // Array of item operations such as:
+    //  - add
+    //  - delete
+    //  - modify - used when the fields of the item have been changed
+    //  - remount - used for both remounting and just the sort order change
+    items: [{
+        id: 'qwe1',
+        op: 'delete'
-        items: {
+    }, {
+        id: 'qwe2',
+        op: 'add',
+        item: {/* contains item object without childItems */},
+        sortOrder: 0,
+        parent: 'qwe1' // if set as null then it is added to the root }, {
+        id: 'qwe3',
+        op: 'modify',
         changes: [{
-                id: 'qweqweq',
-                fields: [{
             path: ['shapeProps', 'color'],
-                    replace: 'rgba(0,0,0,0)' // using word "replace" as in the future we might want to implement patching on the fields level
-                }],

-                order: 12, // shows at which place within its parent it should be placed
-                parentId: 'qwewqe' // if specified it means that it needs to be remounted } ],

-            additions: [{
+            replace: '#fff'
+        }]
+    }, {
-                id: 'cvxv',
+        id: 'qwe4',
-                item: {},
-                order: 11,
-                parentId: null // means that this item should be added to root }],

-            deletions: ['wewrqwr', 'sdfsf'] // id of items that should be deleted }
-    }
+        op: 'remount', // remount will also be used even if the parent wasn't changed but only the sort order changed
+        parent: 'qwe2',
+        sortOrder: 0
+    }]
 };

 ```